-In addition to the powerful tools dotCMS has for displaying content dynamically, dotCMS also handles the ingesting and displaying content from external sources.
-Here is a list of the integration tools that allow dotCMS to ingest external content:
+In addition to the powerful tools dotCMS provides for displaying content dynamically, dotCMS also includes many tools to ingest and display content from external sources.

 Ingesting External Content

 You may import and parse content in all of the following formats in dotCMS.
 Please click the link for each format for information and links to the documentation pages for each format listed below.

 Text and HTML

 There are two main ways to import text into a dotCMS object or page: